35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Maisonettes, Duplexes and bigger family homes all go missing...

+The pattern of shortfalls is repeated for maisonettes/duplexes and larger 2-bed homes.
+The AAAP 2010 notes their role as family housing -tthat  At a borough wide level there is a need for a mix of dwellings, particularly those capable of accommodating families.
+The proportion of maisonettes and houses will help meet this need [^4]

+NHG's Strategy reports that while 17% of dwellings should be maisonettes/duplexes, there are none on Plot 18, going on to propose 'the  *'the necessary amendments within future Development Stages (namely Development Stage 2B/C) to ensure that the Minimum Maisonettes / Duplexes Requirement is met'* but without actually promising that this is going to happen.

+Similarly 2b4p

-The same Housing Strategy report also reveals that Plot 18 does not have enough 'Houses' and Duplexes/Maisonettes and Two Bedroom Fourperson homes.
+amendmentsHousing Strategy report also reveals that Plot 18 does not have enough 'Houses' and Duplexes/Maisonettes and Two Bedroom Fourperson homes.
 These are all larger dwelling types, used for family housing (DEFINITION OF HOUSE?
 3+ BEDROOMS - more detail).

-MORE DETAIL
+maisonette A self contained apartment, usually on two floors connected by an internal staircase.
+Sometimes known as a duplex apartment.
+Where two maisonettes are stacked one on top of another with an external staircase, these are also known as “houses above houses”.

 What does any previous Strategy say?
 Check s106 and DOVs.